top of page

 Out of the darkness

 My Dungeon Shook, an essay by James Baldwin, was first published in 1962 in The Progressive.
-Written as a letter to Baldwin’s nephew, the essay was intended to commemorate the 100th Anniversary of the Emancipation Proclamation.
-With a deep respect for Baldwin and his literary genius, Kevin Dedner, CEO of Hurdle, offers his 2021 version of the letter in commemoration of this year’s Black History Month.
+Written as a letter to Baldwin’s nephew, the essay commemorated the 100th Anniversary of the Emancipation Proclamation.
+With a deep respect for Baldwin and his literary genius, Kevin offers his 2021 version of the letter in commemoration of this year’s Black History Month.

 bottom of page